sebastianstarke/AI4Animation/PFNN/README.md

 epoch to the location `demo/network/pfnn` so don't worry about stopping the training early.
 It is possible to achieve decent results in just an hour or so of training, but for the very best results you may need to wait overnight.
-For this reason it might be making a backup of the pre-trained demo weights before beginning training.
+For this reason it might be worth making a backup of the pre-trained demo weights in `demo/network/pfnn` before beginning training.

 Runtime